depressed-pho/mcpe-neutralism-addon/README.md

 # Neutralism
 An MCPE behavior pack which makes hostile mobs always spawn in neutral.
 Unless you aggravate them,
 * Blazes don't shoot fireballs at you.
 * Creepers don't explode.
 * Spiders or Cave Spiders don't attack you regardless of the light level.

 In addition to that,
 * Adult cows become hostile once you attack them.
 You can't leash angry cows of course.
+* Adult pigs become hostile too.
 * The same goes for untamed donkeys, horses, and mules.
 Also you can't tame them when they're angered.

 ## Tested on